Deltares/hydromt/docs/dev/contributing.rst

     $ git pull
     $ git checkout -b <name-of-branch>

-Develop your new code and keep while keeping track of the status and differences using:
+Develop your new code while keeping track of the status and differences using:

 .. code-block:: console